AndreProenza/Medical-Test-Records/DELIVER-README.md

 #### MAC OS
 ---
-In order to make the correst installation of **java 17** following the next instructions:
+In order to make the correct installation of **java 17** follow the following instructions:

 0) Download java 17 from [here](https://jdk.java.net/17/) ```NOTE: for Macbook M1 select "macOS/AArch64"```;
 1) Now go to your Downloads ```cd Downloads/```;